What is contraception?

 To decide what kind of contraception will be best for you, it’s important to understand all the different types of contraception available and how well they will prevent pregnancy.

 Remember: no method of contraception is 100% effective at preventing pregnancy; however, some are more effective than others.
-Fit and forget methods are the most effective because they rely the least on human error, whereas condoms and the contraceptive pill require the user to use it perfectly every single time.
+Fit and forget methods are the most effective because they rely the least on human error, whereas condoms and the contraceptive pill require the user to use them perfectly every single time.

 If you do choose to have sex, give yourself the best chance to avoid pregnancy or a sexually transmitted disease by learning how to use contraception properly.